neighborland/pres/README.md

 ## How and Why?

-Presenters are an alternative to an unorganized mass of helper methods in your ruby application.
+Presenters are an alternative to an unorganized pile of helper methods in your rails application.

 Rails' `ViewContext` contains convenience methods for views, such as `link_to`, `url_for`, `truncate`, `number_to_currency`, etc. It's the thing that makes